The Universe (how it really works!)

 The reason we know no more about the workings of the universe than we did a hundred years ago, is because we still believe in photons, dark-matter, black-holes, event horizons, relativity and quantum theory.

 If we bypass these theories, go back to the pre-twentieth century physicists and start again, the universe can be easily explained with simple maths, obeying the conservation of energy and the laws of thermodynamics.
-And this is how you do it;
+And you do this by taking Isaac Newton's laws of Motion to their logical conclusion.

 The Ultimate Body (the mass of the universe)